Nontrivial solutions to the Fermat equation $x^3+y^3=kz^3$ over quadratic number fields: Introduction

 \section{Introduction}

-Over the past years, the study of Fermat type equations and its solutions have become an interesting topic of research.
-When taking the classical Fermat equation $x^n+y^n=z^n$ one can wonder how to generalise it, moreover how to compute its solutions and how to classify them.
+Over the past years, the study of Fermat-type equations and their solutions has become an interesting research topic.
+When taking the classical Fermat equation $x^n+y^n=z^n$, one can wonder how to generalise it.
+Moreover, how to compute its solutions and how to classify them.

-We can generalise it by modifying either its exponents or its coefficients and by changing its base field of definition.
+We can generalise it by modifying its exponents or coefficients and changing its base field of definition.
 In other words, the generalisation is given by the Fermat equation $Ax^p+By^q=Cz^r$ over any field $K$.
+Particularly, the equation $Ax^3+Ay^3=Cz^3$ over the quadratic number field $K=\Q(\sqrt{d})$ can be rewritten as $x^3+y^3=kz^3$, still lying on $K$.

-Particularly, the equation $Ax^3+Ay^3=Cz^3$ over the quadratic number field $K=\Q(\sqrt{d})$ can be rewritten as $x^3+y^3=kz^3$ still remaining in $K$.
-It is known there are different changes of variables to transform a Fermat equation into an elliptic curve, where their solutions and their points are intrinsically related.
-In fact, we prove the following theorem:
+Furthermore, we can map a solution to a Fermat equation into a point on an elliptic curve.
+In fact, in Section \ref{sec:proof} we prove the following theorem: